kedron/python-number-to-string/README.md

          # curl localhost:5000/number_to_string/v0.1/translation/enasdfsdf_CA/123
          {"status": "FAILURE", "result": "invalid locale"}

-11. There was also going to be a simple ajax form that calls the REST API, but I ran out of time.
-Sorry!
+11. And finally, our translation machine comes to life in a simple ajax form.
+Navigate to localhost:8888 in your browser.
+Be a little patient, as the first call can sometime take a few seconds.
+Tested on recent Firefox/Chrome/Safari in OS X.

+Oh, and please don't make fun of my terrible HTML.